chriscdev/ConcurrencyChecker/ReadMe.md

     Use the exact report member description i.e. Foo->Bar and add it to ignore list when calling the ConcurrencyChecker constructor.

-## Tutorial
+## Tutorials

+### Checking for concurrency and async deadlock issues
-  This tutorial is a basic code example to explain the usage of the framework.
+  This tutorial is a basic code example to explain the usage of the framework for checking for concurrency and async deadlock issues.

   1. Create a class which will have a potential concurrency problem when running in a multi threaded environment: